-Quotes & links for articles that report: Eating Fish is Associated with Higher Rates of Cancer, Diabetes, Mental Disorders & Cardiovascular Heart Diseases; that Fish-derived Omega 3 Oils are associated with Higher Mortality (Death Rates); on the Contamination of Wild & Farmed Seafood by Heavy Metals, PCBs & Plastics; articles by medical doctors, from news & science journals.
+Quotes & Links for Science News Reports that: Eating Fish/Seafood is Associated with Higher Rates of Cancer, Diabetes, Mental Disorders & Cardiovascular Heart Disease; Fish-derived Omega 3 Oils are associated with Higher Mortality (Death Rates); & Contamination of Wild & Farmed Seafood by Heavy Metals, PCBs & Plastics.

 = = = =

 “Is Fish Oil Just Snake Oil?” is a short video presentation by Dr Michael Greger M.D. at https://www.youtube.com/watch?v=UNwXal7h1K4 Summary: “Advice to eat oily fish, or take fish oil, to lower risk of heart disease, stroke, or mortality is no longer supported by the balance of available evidence.”

 Excerpt: “A Systematic Review and Meta-analysis” published in the Journal of the American Medical Association looked at all the best randomized clinical trials evaluating the effects of omega-3s on lifespan, cardiac death, sudden death, heart attack, and stroke.
 Either advice to eat more oily fish, or to take fish oil capsules.
 What did they find?
 Overall, they found no protective benefit for overall mortality, heart disease mortality, sudden cardiac death, heart attack, or stroke.
 What about for those who’ve already had a heart attack, though, and are trying to prevent another one?
 Still, no benefit… our job [as doctors] should be to stop highly marketed fish oil supplementation in all of our patients.”

 Text transcript is at https://nutritionfacts.org/video/is-fish-oil-just-snake-oil/

 BBC 2006: “Doubts cast on oily fish benefits.